vmmc2/Bleach-Docs/src/bleach_oop_features.md

 __In Bleach, as in other popular languages such as C++, C#, Java , JavaScript and Python, inheritance allows the programmer to create a new class based on an existing class, extending or modifying its functionality.__

-Going further, Bleach follows a very similar implementation of inheritance to that of Python with just one major difference: __For simplicity purposes, Bleach only supports single inheritance whereas Python has support for multiple inheritance (Talking about this, such a thing can be easily added to the Bleach Interpreter and it's a good practice for students to deepen their knowledge).__
+Going further, Bleach follows a very similar implementation of inheritance to that of Python with just one major difference: __For simplicity purposes, Bleach only supports single inheritance whereas Python has support for multiple inheritance (Talking about this, such a thing can be easily added to the Bleach Interpreter and it is a good practice for students to deepen their knowledge).__

 As usual, the code snippet below shows how inheritance, method overriding and the ```super``` keyword work in practice:
 ```c++